-- 1-4.2.4 Means for transmission of alarms by the public shall be available on the street, shall be conspicuous and readily accessible for easy operation, and shall not depend upon voice transmission solely for designating the location. - 1-4.2.5 Means for transmission of alarms from the point of receipt to fire stations and to other locations, as necessary, shall be provided. - 1-4.2.6 Upon completion of a system installation, a satisfactory test of the entire equipment shall be made in the presence of the authorized representative of the purchaser and, if required by the authority having jurisdiction, in the presence of its representative. - 1-4.2.7 All apparatus shall be restored to normal condition as promptly as possible after each test or alarm in which the apparatus functioned and shall be maintained in the normal condition for operation.
+- 1-4.2.4 Means for transmission of alarms by the public shall be available on the street, shall be conspicuous and readily accessible for easy operation, and shall not depend upon voice transmission solely for designating the location. - 1-4.2.5 Means for transmission of alarms from the point of receipt to fire stations and to other locations, as necessary, shall be provided. - 1-4.2.6 Upon completion of a system installation, a satisfactory test of the entire equipment shall be made in the presence of the authorized representative of the purchaser and, if required by the authority having jurisdiction, in the presence of its representative. - 1-4.2.7 All apparatus shall be restored to normal condition as promptly as possible after each test or alarm in which the apparatus functioned.